harryseo1992/Pycharm-For-Dummies/docs/customization.md

 ![committing_changes](https://github.com/harryseo1992/Pycharm-For-Dummies/blob/gh-pages/assets/images/commit_highlighted.png?raw=true "committing changes")

-As highlighted below, you will see 3 shapes.
+As highlighted below, you will see 3 shapes on the top right of your PyCharm.

 1. Press the *Check-mark shape* to commit.